Tapestry of Voices

 Phase 3: Public Exhibition and Legacy

-The programme culminates in a three-week public exhibition, presenting new work by selected early-career artists alongside the lead facilitators andinvited migrant women artists.
+The programme culminates in a two-week public exhibition, presenting new textile works created through the workshops and mentorship programme, and pieces by selected invited artists.

 Public workshops, talks and tours expand access and engagement, while a digital archive and final stakeholder roundtable ensure learning is shared and sustained.